mn263/home-automation/README.md

 Depending on the new controls you've created you may need to update the "API" (JSON files under the API folder).
 For an example of this see 'Example of adding to project' section.

 To listen for changes made in the controls you can add logic to the 'handleControlChange' function in home.js.
-There you will have access to the controller where you can call 'getValue' to get the value of the change or you can compare typeof(controller) with ControlsEnum if you're only interested in listening to specific types of changes.
+There you will have access to the controller where you can call 'getValue' to get the value of the change or you can compare 'controller instanceof {controller_class}' if you're only interested in listening to changes from specific controller types.

 ## Control Panel Architecture